-This study intended to identify possible innovations in capital controls useful in reducing costs and increasing the effectiveness of controls used in future international financial crises.
+This study intended to identify possible innovations in capital useful in reducing costs and increasing their effectiveness in future crises.
 Analysis of circuit breakers on organized exchanges reveals their limited usefulness in controlling international capital movements.
 Controlling payment flows through system-wide payment halts, as in bank holidays, reveals the large costs and indiscriminate impacts of the measure.
 Controls on specific transactions by halting certain payments are difficult to implement and have costly implications.
 The conclusion is that controls used in the past, combined with transparency in application and clarity on their invocation, are the least distorting and costly types of controls, but as always present challenges in definition and implementation.
 Furthermore, growth in derivative markets makes controls based on domestic institution activity of limited impact on speculation.